Inner-City Living: 7 Design Tips For a Small Block

 Fast forward to today and Michal’s vision for a funky upside-down house has become a reality – and his downsizing clients couldn’t be happier.

-Dubbed The Urbanite, their striking new home proves why an urban-infill block is an exciting opportunity.
+Dubbed The Urbanite, their striking home proves why an urban-infill block is an exciting opportunity.

-Here’s the inside track on the home’s design story, illustrating 7 design tips for a small block.
+Here’s the inside track on the home’s design story, illustrating 7 design tips for a small block build.

 Okay, so you may have secured what feels like a handkerchief-sized slice of land, but that doesn’t mean you can’t play to its strengths.
 In the case of The Urbanite, not only was the block a stone’s throw from busy cafes, shops and restaurants, but it was also opposite one of the area’s most popular parks.
 The buzz of the inner-city lifestyle with a leafy-green open aspect was a win-win.
 Capturing the view out to the treetops naturally became a design priority, along with harnessing lots of lovely northern light and winter sunshine.